Cyber-Infernox/Jojo-Pixels/README.md

 ## Key Points

 ### Environment Variables:
-Ensure you have set up the necessary environment variables in the `.env.local` file for the backend.
+Ensure you have set up the necessary environment variables in the `.env.local` file before starting the app.

 ### External Services:
 Visit [Clerk](https://clerk.com/) and [UploadThing](https://uploadthing.com/) to obtain the required keys for authentication and image uploading.